isabella232/O365-EDU-Python-Samples/Basics of SSO/README.md

 ## Build and debug locally

-Make sure that Django can run on your local machine.
-Otherwise follow [this article](https://docs.djangoproject.com/en/1.11/topics/install/) to create a dev environment.
+Make sure that Django can run on local machine.
+Otherwise following [this article](https://docs.djangoproject.com/en/1.11/topics/install/) to create a dev environment.

- This project uses Visual Studio Code as the editor.
+ Visual Studio code is used as editor.